sandpiper-toolchain/sandplover/docs/source/guides/userguide.rst

 ##############################

 You may have noticed the beautiful colors above, and be wondering: "how are the colors set?"
-We use a custom object (:obj:`~deltametrics.plot.VariableSet`) to define common plotting properties for all plots.
+We use a custom object (:obj:`~sandplover.plot.VariableSet`) to define common plotting properties for all plots.
 The `VariableSet` supports all kinds of other controls, such as custom colormaps for any variable, addition of new defined variables, fixed color limits, color normalizations, and more.
 You can also use these attributes of the `VariableSet` in your own plotting routines.